 The final part of this research (RQ3) involved a thematically-based analysis.
-Thematic analysis helps to identify and organise data sets to find patterns of meaning (Braun and Clarke, 2012).
+Thematic analysis helps to identify and organise data sets to find patterns of meaning (Braun and Clarke 2012).
 This method was employed to develop a temporally and location-orientated model of bargaining by integrating the constructs and further improving conceptual clarity (Ali et al. 2017).
-Braun & Clarke's six-phase approach was used: in which the researchers familiarise themselves with the data, generate initial codes, search for and then review potential themes, before defining and naming them and finally producing an output (Braun & Clarke, 2012).
+Braun and Clarke's six-phase approach was used: in which the researchers familiarise themselves with the data, generate initial codes, search for and then review potential themes, before defining and naming them and finally producing an output (Braun and Clarke 2012).

-Reflecting Braun and Clarke's (2012) stance on inter-coder reliability as: "...not being an appropriate criterion for judging qualitative work and that quantitative measures of ICR are epistemologically problematic" (O'Connor and Joffe 2023: 4), we focused on achieving a more qualitatively consistent and transparent approach, rather than one which looks to quantitatively measure reliability.
+Reflecting Braun and Clarke's (2012) stance on inter-coder reliability as: "... not being an appropriate criterion for judging qualitative work and that quantitative measures of ICR are epistemologically problematic" (O'Connor and Joffe 2020: 4), we focused on achieving a more qualitatively consistent and transparent approach,

+Table 3 Key data groups 0 Authors Year Theory used Method Method Industry Construct Measure/ Variable Xu et al 2016 N Modelling Energy Energy Size Group buying leads to better cost outcomes Abbott and Reichman 2020 Z Secondary Secondary Healthcare Size Centralised coordination by regional supply centres should assist in overcoming difficulties individual countries may encounter in addressing administrative and technical issues in procuring supplies, as well as creating improved bargaining leverage with potential sup- pliers Herweg and Schmidt 2017 Z Modelling Not specified Information Information Early exchange of information is important to avoid costly renegotiation Enow and Kamala 2016 z Survey SMEs Tactics Buying on credit (as opposed to cash) may reduce bargaining power rather than one which looks to quantitatively measure reliability.
 We drew on Cofie et al. (2022) and O'Connor and Joffe (2020), by having two independent coders, who both have experience in coding qualitative data following the same inductive approach and focused on the shared meaning of codes etc. and who regularly met to ensure a consistent consensus and agree upon any discrepancies in interpretation.